Teradata Heuristics – How Skew improves the Estimations

 WHERE

-The above example shows how the Optimizer uses available statistics to improve the “starting point” for further estimations.
+The example illustrates how the Optimizer utilizes statistics to enhance the initial estimation point for subsequent calculations.

 COLLECT STATISTICS ON The_Table COLUMN first_column; – 5,000 rows with value ‘A’